Interface States in Space-Time Photonic Crystals: Topological Origin, Propagation and Amplification: Methods

 where $\hat{\textbf{M}}(x,t)$ corresponds to the constitutive matrix of the relevant components of the EM field

 such that

 Then, we use the Bloch-Floquet ansatz

 to derive an eigenvalue problem for the Bloch-Floquet amplitudes $E_n$ and $H_n$.
-This allows us to compute the dispersion relation $k(\omega)$, as well as the mode decomposition of the eigenfunctions of the STPhC (see Supporting Information (SI) for detailed derivations).
+This allows us to compute the dispersion relation as $k(\omega)$ \super{for the subluminal regime, where the band gaps present complex momenta, and $\omega(k)$ for the superluminal case, whose momentum gaps host complex frequencies.
+Finally, we also obtain} the mode decomposition of the eigenfunctions of the STPhC (see Supporting Information (SI) for detailed derivations).

-We represent the obtained band diagram of the STPhC in Fig.~\ref{fig:band_eps_dist}(b), together with the dispersion relation in free space and in the unmodulated medium.
-For our choice of parameters within the subluminal regime, the band structure displays frequency band gaps akin to spatial PhCs, in contrast to the momentum band gaps of photonic time crystals \cite{Galiffi2022}.
+We represent the obtained band diagram of the STPhC \super{in the subluminal regime} in Fig.~\ref{fig:band_eps_dist}(b), together with the dispersion relation in free space and in the unmodulated medium \acd{(dashed lines)}. \super{In this regime}, the band structure displays frequency band gaps akin to spatial PhCs, in contrast to the momentum band gaps \super{present in} PTCs \cite{Galiffi2022} \super{or in the superluminal regime, as we will see in a later section}.
 Interestingly, however, the gaps are asymmetric and appear at different frequencies for forward ($k>0$) and backward ($k<0$) waves, revealing the mechanism by which STPhCs enable one-way propagation \cite{IntBandTrans, IBTchip,FreqConvCaloz}

 The asymmetric band structure stems from the coupling between spatial and temporal modulations induced by the travelling wave form of Eq.~\eqref{eq:eps}.
 Since the STPhC is effectively a 1D system, it is described by a single lattice vector.
 While the temporal modulation breaks continuous time translation symmetry, a travelling wave modulation exhibits a continuous ST translational symmetry that conserves a linear superposition of energy and momentum \cite{STsymm}.
 This is highlighted by the blue arrow in Fig.~\ref{fig:band_eps_dist}(a).
 Such continuous symmetry of the system defines the unit cell, sketched as a shaded trapezoid, and a ST lattice vector $\textbf{\text{L}}$ with both spatial and temporal components.
-The reciprocal lattice vector is also a ST one, $\textbf{p} = (g,\Omega)$, see Fig.~\ref{fig:band_eps_dist}(b), and its non-zero frequency component tilts the entire band structure and explains the asymmetry of the band gaps. \\
+The reciprocal lattice vector is also a ST one, $\textbf{p} = (g,\Omega)$, see Fig.~\ref{fig:band_eps_dist}(b), and its non-zero frequency component tilts the entire band structure and explains the asymmetry of the band gaps.